mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

   - linear algebra
 ---

-_An extremely important concept in the study of vector spaces is that of linear independence.
+_An extremely important concept linear algebra is that of linear independence.
 In this blog post we present the definition for the span of a set of vectors.
-Then, we use this definition to discuss the definition of linear independence.
+Then, we use this definition to discuss the definition for linear independence.
 Finally, we discuss some intuition into this fundamental idea._

 Introduction
 ------------